Skip to content

 2.2 Create a dev environment

-Open the environment menu by clicking the button labeled prod \/ next to the blue Run plan button on the top right.
+Open the environment menu by clicking the button labeled prod \/ next to the green Plan button on the top right.
 Type dev into the Environment field and click the blue Add button.

 Open environment menu